-Each student has their own area, marked by four cones, that faces their opponent’s area
+Each student has their own area, marked by four cones, that faces their opponent’s area.
+The space between the two areas is a dead zone.

 Players may let the ball bounce once before catching the ball before lobbing it back (players have 1 second to lob the ball back and may not move with the ball in their hand).